 What’s Behind the Evolving Demand for Immune Health in Europe?

 Interest in Immune health is on the rise, especially in light of the global pandemic.
 Yet this demand for immune health is not new – it is very much a case of evolution rather than revolution.
-In recent years consumers have made the switch from reactively to proactively approaching their health and wellness by seeking products with added functionality and clinically proven health benefits.
+In recent years consumers have made the switch from reactively to proactively approaching their health and wellness by seeking products with added functionality and clinically demonstrated health benefits.

 It’s important to note that consumers haven’t changed their perspectives toward immune health on a whim.
 In fact, increasing demand is rooted in foundations that long precede the crisis.
 Among these fundamental drivers of demand is the pursuit of wellness benefits offered by research supported immune health ingredients.